 This is the rendered roadmap.
-Plans are authored as markdown in graphitron-rewrite/roadmap/; this view derives from the per-item front-matter and the plan bodies.
+Plans are authored as markdown in roadmap/; this view derives from the per-item front-matter and the plan bodies.
 For the model taxonomy, see Code Generation Triggers.
-For design principles, see Rewrite Design Principles.
-For workflow conventions, see Workflow.
+For design principles, see Graphitron Development Principles.
 For per-leaf classifier coverage, see Inference-axis coverage report.
 Or jump to the by-theme view or the changelog.
 Back to home.

 Active